axtrace/PartyBook/README.md

 Input file format: .epub

-Output: message with next piece of text
+Output: message with the next piece of text

 Auto-send at 20:20 every day.